-I was the Principal Tuba in the Melbourne Youth Orchestra for a couple of years, chewing through some extraordinary orchestral repertoire, as well as playing Principal Tuba at the Australian National Music Camp and being invited to the Easter Brass Academy.
-I even stepped in as a substitute for my teacher on a couple of CD recordings with the Melbourne Symphony Orchestra at the tender age of 18.
+I played in the Melbourne Youth Orchestra for a couple of years, as well as at the Australian National Music Camp and the Easter Brass Academy.
+I even substituted for my teacher on a couple of recordings with the Melbourne Symphony.

-After two decades of travelling the world as a singer (some might say as part of a mid-life crisis) I picked up the tuba again to see what was possible.
-Whilst I had to relearn many basic playing skills, my career in another field of music actually seemed to have enhanced aspects of interpretation, sight-reading and my general understanding of teaching methods and technical progress.
+After two decades of travelling the world as a singer - some might say as part of a mid-life crisis - I picked up the tuba to see if I could still play.
+Whilst I had to relearn many basic skills, my career in another field of music seemed to have enhanced some aspects of interpretation, sight-reading and my understanding of learning methods.
 That said, just being able to play in bands again has really enriched my life.

-After passing my trial period I have been playing Eb Bass in the Championship Section as a member of the Sandhurst Silver Band, who have recently qualified for the finals of the National Brass Band Championship of Great Britain at the Royal Albert Hall as well as winning the 2026 Spring Festival Senior Trophy.
-I also play Bb bass (the unwieldy beast of the tuba world) regularly with the Camberley and District Silver Band.
+I have been playing Eb Bass in the Championship Section as a member of the Sandhurst Silver Band, who have recently qualified for the finals of the National Brass Band Championship of Great Britain at the Royal Albert Hall, as well as winning the 2026 Spring Festival Senior Trophy.
+I also play Bb bass (the unwieldy beast of the tuba world) with the Camberley and District Silver Band.

 TUBA (ALL KEYS)